AMT85/AMT85-AGM/README.md

 ## Features

 *   Improved medical system
+*   Logistics system including cargo transport and vehicle maintenance
+*   Explosives system including different trigger types
+*   Captivity system
 *   Realistic names for vehicles and weapons
 *   Realistic ballistics including wind and humidity
 *   Backblast simulation
 *   Weapon resting
+*   A fire control system for armored vehicles and helicopters
-and more!
+and more...

+*   include AMT85 revive

 For a full list, look at the wiki: https://github.com/KoffeinFlummi/AGM/wiki